neurolife88/amo_china/docs/component-architecture-technical.md

 }
 ```

-This comprehensive component architecture provides a solid foundation for building the medical tourism patient management system on the Lovable platform with proper separation of concerns, type safety, and real-time capabilities.
+This comprehensive component architecture provides a solid foundation for building the medical tourism patient management system with proper separation of concerns, type safety, and real-time capabilities.